-Combine your accounting knowledge with investigative skills with a certificate in forensic accounting from George Mason University.
+Combine your accounting knowledge with investigative skills with a certificate in forensic accounting from the Costello College of Business at George Mason University.

 Forensic accountants combine their accounting knowledge with investigative skills in various litigation support and investigative accounting settings.

-Dive into the emerging field of forensic accounting with a Mason’s graduate certificate in forensic accounting.
+Dive into the emerging field of forensic accounting with a graduate certificate in forensic accounting from George Mason University.
 Forensic accountants are employed by public accounting firms’ forensic accounting divisions; by consulting firms specializing in risk consulting and forensic accounting services; or by lawyers, law enforcement agencies, insurance companies, government organizations, or financial institutions.
 Due to heightened awareness and growing intolerance of fraudulent activity, demand for forensic accountants is rapidly increasing.

 Students with a bachelor's degree in accounting can use this certificate program as a means of obtaining the necessary 150 hours of academic credit to qualify for a CPA license.
 Students who complete at least two forensic accounting certificate courses with grades of B or better will have their application requirements for our master’s in accounting program reduced, and certificate course credits can be applied towards your master’s in accounting degree requirements upon enrollment.